 Almost all of these needs require system integrations by multiple vendors.
-Everything from the loan origination tool to asset recover efforts, vendors need to be integrated into the core and often vendors to vendor.
+Everything from the loan origination tool to asset recovery efforts, vendors need to be integrated into the core and often vendor to vendor.
 This is today’s world of lending.

 All of these system integrations and the maintenance of these systems take up significant IT bandwidth and investment.

 How can Lending get all of this IT work done more efficiently and effectively?

 When a credit union wants to integrate a vendor into core we know it has been done before at another credit union.
 So why is it like reinventing the wheel over and over and over again?
 It truly feels like everyone: the credit union, the vendor and the core provider are doing this for the first time, every time.
 We know it doesn’t have to be that way.
 It is only that way because a single standard of integration has not been developed.
 Yes, it is that simple.

 Now fast forward.